abbydulski/ticket-checklist/SETUP_INSTRUCTIONS.md

 1. Go to the **Dashboard**
 2. Hover over any ticket card
 3. Click the **👤+ (User Plus)** icon
-4. Select a team member from the dropdown
+4. Select a team member from the dropdown (including yourself!)
 5. Click **Reassign**
 6. The ticket will now show "Assigned: user@email.com"

 **Notes:**
 - Any user can reassign any ticket
+- You can assign tickets to yourself (shows as "Me" in dropdown)
 - The dropdown shows all users who have created tickets
 - Assigned user is displayed in blue on the ticket card